deanna-stover/coursesCNU/2020/idst270fall2020/final-reflection.md

 _____

+## Late Work

+I will be subtracting 10 points for every day your assignment is late unless you've been been given an extension.

+_____

 ## Evaluation Criteria

 * Uses adequate **textual evidence** (direct quotations, summaries, paraphrased passages) including tweets and readings from the course